mgeraci/portfolio/README.md

 This repository stores my personal website.
 It's written in Django, with the static files managed by webpack.
-The JS is written in ES6, the styles in Sass, and my photoblog subpage is written in react.
+The JS is written in ES6, the styles in Sass, and my photoblog subpage is written in React.

 ## Installation